tufstraka/Bounty-Hunter/docs/DEPLOYMENT_GUIDE.md

-# Bounty Hunter Deployment Guide
+# FixFlow Deployment Guide

-This guide walks you through deploying the Bounty Hunter system to production.
+This guide walks you through deploying the FixFlow system to production.

 ## Table of Contents
 - [Prerequisites](#prerequisites)